 What's the most important feature in a journaling app for managers?

-Manager-specific daily prompts.
-A blank page is the most common reason journaling habits fail.
-If you open an app and have to decide what to write about, most days you'll close it again.
-Pre-built prompts that ask the right questions make the habit sustainable.
+Prompts that actually relate to your work.
+An empty page is the most common reason journaling habits die.
+If you open an app and have to decide what to write about, most days you'll close it.
+Prompts that ask the right questions make it sustainable.

 Can I use multiple apps, one for personal journaling and one for work?

 Yes, and many managers do.
-Day One for personal life logging, travel, and family; Intura for professional reflection.
-Keeping work and personal content in separate apps also reduces the risk of mixing private personal writing with professional notes.
+Day One for personal life, travel, and family.
+Intura for professional reflection.
+Keeping work and personal content in separate apps also means you never worry about mixing private thoughts with professional notes.

 How do I evaluate a journaling app before committing?